-This three day cleanse is appropriate for all different body types and imbalances, although there may be slight changes for specific Vata, Pitta and Kapha needs.
-It consists of a mono-one diet of Kitchari, cleansing herbal medicine, oiling (both inside and out), sweating, and a few other self-care necessities.
+This three day cleanse is appropriate for all different body types and imbalances, although there may be slight changes for your specific Vata, Pitta and Kapha needs (read more here).
+It consists of a mono-one diet of kitchari, cleansing herbal medicine, oiling (both inside and out), sweating, and a few other self-care necessities.
 This step-by-step chart is lined up to guide you on a very specific three day cleansing regimen; however, modifications can be made if needed.
-The most important factors will be to stick to the Kitchari diet, avoid all sugar (even honey) and apply as many of the recommended self-care practices as possible.
-Here is a list of your cleansing needs:
+The most important factors will be to stick to the kitchari diet, avoid all sugar and caffeine, and apply as many of the recommended self-care practices as possible.

 The 3 Day Ayurvedic Cleanse

-- Tikta Ghrita or Triphala Ghrita
+- Tikta Ghrita or Triphala Ghrita (substitute with plain ghee)

 - Triphala Churna